 If you currently have an electric water heater, a heat pump is a great option to switch to renewable energy.

-1. It often uses the same electrical connection and plumbing connections, so replacementis quick and easy;
+1. It often uses similar electrical connection and plumbing connections, so replacement is quick and easy;

 Plus, like solar, heat pumps are also eligible for STCs, helping you reduce the up-front cost of switching to renewable energy.